 What Happens if I Go Over the Limit?

 Most credit cards will not allow customers to continue charging once a card is charged up to the limit or “maxed out.”
 Some cards offer opt-in over-limit protection plans that will allow the transaction that places the balance over the top to go through.
 Depending on the terms of the plan, you may be charged additional fees for this service.

 Additionally, you could end up over the limit if your balance is near the maximum and that month’s interest charges put you over the top.
 If that happens, do your best to get the balance down quickly.

 Can I Get a Higher Credit Limit?

 Many credit card issuers will raise your credit limit after you have used the card responsibly for a period of time.
 That means keeping the balance well below the limit and making on-time payments every month.
-Consumers can also request a higher credit limit, but there’s no guarantee the request will be granted.
+Consumers can also request a higher credit limit, but there’s no guarantee they’ll receive it.
 If the consumer initiates the request, they should be ready to answer additional questions about income and other financial issues.

 When Should I Ask for an Increase?